phidea

 Coverage matrix — stack layer × generation

-Every US insurance stack layer crossed against every technology generation.
+Every US insurance stack layer crossed against the modern SaaS and AI-native generations.
 A cell with three or more tools is considered covered.
 A cell with one or two is thin.
 A cell with none is a research backlog item.

 Tools tracked